Smallville Roleplaying Game: System

 Smallville was the first iteration of Cortex Plus and is so far the only iteration of Cortex Plus Drama outside the generic Cortex Plus Hackers' Guide.
-This means that it's a roll-and-keep system where the players roll the dice in the dice pool and keep best two.
-Almost invariably they are rolling one Value and one Relationship, and may roll other dice from other factors like preparation and powers.
+This means that it is a roll-and-keep system where the players roll the dice in the dice pool and keep the best two.
+This typically means rolling one Value and one Relationship, and players may roll other dice from other factors like preparation and powers.
 The two sides roll off and highest wins.
-The loser can choose to give in (and narrate how they are defeated) or they can choose to keep fighting and take Stress (i.e. Damage).
-There are five different stress tracks (Afraid, Insecure, Injured, Exhausted and Angry) and too much in any of the stress tracks can overwhelm any character.
+The loser can choose to surrender (and narrate how they are defeated) or to keep fighting and take Stress (i.e. Damage).
+There are five different stress tracks (Afraid, Insecure, Injured, Exhausted and Angry) and too high a score in any of the stress tracks can overwhelm the character.

-The most powerful move can make in the Smallville RPG is to challenge either one of their relationships, or one of their values.
-This means that the other players think that other player was wrong and are coming to a new understanding; the players get to roll the dice three times rather than once in own dice pool but are using a smaller dice for the rest of the session.
+The most powerful move a player can make in the Smallville RPG is to challenge one of their relationships or values.
+This means that the other players think that the other player was wrong and are coming to a new understanding.
+The players get to roll the dice three times rather than once in their own dice pool, but while using smaller dice for the rest of the session.

+Development

+The Smallville Roleplaying Game was the first of the new role-playing games from Margaret Weis Productions to utilize their new Cortex Plus system.
+The Smallville Roleplaying Game was designed by the game's line developer Cam Banks, and indie role-playing game publisher, Josh Roby.

 Supplements

-There have been two published supplements for the Smallville RPG before Margaret Weis Productions lost the license at the end of February 2013: Smallville: The High School Yearbook (for playing high school characters using the Smallville system) and Smallville: The Watchtower Report.
+Two supplements for the Smallville RPG were published before Margaret Weis Productions lost the license at the end of February 2013: Smallville: The High School Yearbook (for playing high school characters using the Smallville system) and Smallville: The Watchtower Report.